Syinaric/nano-eng-30-website/README.md

 ## Performance Features

 - **Optimized Animations**: Uses CSS transforms and opacity for smooth performance
-- **Audio Context**: Initialized only on user interaction to comply with browser policies
 - **Efficient Rendering**: Minimal DOM manipulation and optimized event handling
 - **Responsive Images**: Background image scales appropriately for all devices